jim4067/notes_app_frontend/README.md

 - The unit tests are performed using JEST (yay!
 Facebook) while end to end testing using Cypress.
 - There are also dependancies that deserve honourable mentions.

-  - [axios] for making requests and receiving responses to and from the backend.
+  - [axios] as the HTTP client for making requests and receiving responses to and from the backend.
   - [jsonwebserver] in the beginning the code had no server so the code downloaded this dev dep and used it as the server.
   - [prop-types] to make sure that the tyep of a component's prop is defined and is of the correct type.